 Drivers need to know which trim level has the features they will really use in their daily drives.
 This guide can be used to learn about the differences between the models so that the right choice can be made.

-Compare the 2022 Chevrolet Trailblazer LS vs LT Trim Levels.
+Compare the LS vs LT Trims.
 What is the difference?

 Those who want the most affordable 2022 Trailblazer will be looking at the LS.
 It is powered by a turbo 1.2L three-cylinder engine capable of making 137-horsepower and 162 lb-ft of torque.
 While these numbers are far from thrilling, they do move the Trailblazer around town adequately.
 This engine leaves a lot to be desired when it comes to highway driving, however.
 A continuously variable transmission and front-wheel drive are what come standard for the LS trim level.